kinneerc/kinneerc.github.io/index.md

 ![Cody Kinneer]({{ site.url }}/assets/CodyKinneer.jpg)

+## About
+Welcome, my name is Cody Kinneer and I am a senior computer science major at [Allegheny College](http://www.allegheny.edu/).
+I am excited about discovery, and my research collaborations have resulted in published papers and released software.
+For more information, you can view my [curriculum vitae]({{ site.url }}/assets/cv.pdf) and [GitHub repositories](https://github.com/kinneerc).

 ## Publications
 [Automatically Evaluating The Efficiency Of Search-based Test Data Generation For Relational Database Schemas]({{ site.url }}/assets/seke2015-kinneer-kapfhammer-wright-mcminn.pdf)